 Investment transactions are accounted for on a trade-date basis.
-Upon sale or maturity, the difference between the consideration received and the cost of the investment is recognised as a realised gain or loss under Net realised gain on investments, credit default swap, warrants and forward currency transactions in the Consolidated Statement of Operations.
-The cost is determined based on the average cost method.
+Upon sale or maturity, the difference between the consideration received and the cost of the investment is recognised as a realised gain or loss under Net realised gain/(loss) on investments, credit default swap, total return swap and forward currency transactions in the Consolidated Statement of Operations.
+The cost is determined based on the specific identification method.
 All transactions relating to the restructuring of current investments are recorded at the date of such restructuring.
 The difference between the fair value of the new consideration received and the cost of the original investment is recognised as a realised gain or loss.
 Unrealised gains and losses on an investment are the difference between the cost if purchased during the year or fair value at the previous year end and the fair value at the current year end.
 Unrealised gains and losses are included under Net change in unrealised (loss)/gain on investments, credit default swap, warrants and forward currency transactions in the Consolidated Statement of Operations.

-For the year ended 31 December 2023, \$91,550 (31 December 2022: \$145,689) was recorded to reflect accretion of discount on loans and bonds during the year and is included as Interest Income in the Consolidated Statement of Operations.
+For the year ended 31 December 2024, \$56,771 (31 December 2023: \$91,550) was recorded to reflect accretion of discount on loans and bonds during the year and is included as Interest Income in the Consolidated Statement of Operations.